license-on-blockchain/smart-contracts/README.md

 # License on Blockchain – Smart Contracts

-The Smart Contracts that back the [License on Blockchain](https://github.com/organizations/license-on-blockchain) framework.
+The Smart Contracts that back the [License on Blockchain](https://github.com/license-on-blockchain) framework.

 Please refer to the [whitepaper](https://github.com/licence-on-blockchain/whitepaper) for an overview of the smart contracts and how they interact with each other.

+Fork for examining and testing.

 ## Testing